Codicil for last Will & Testament

 Estate Planning.
 To insure who inherits

-your estate after you pass you need to have completed your estate planning.
+your estate after you pass away you need to have completed your estate planning.
 If you

 do not, then you have no say as to who inherits your assets after your death.
 Complete